ctc-oss/omega-edit/README.md

 # Ωedit Library
 <img alt="Omega Edit Logo" src="https://raw.githubusercontent.com/scholarsmate/omega-edit/main/images/OmegaEditLogo.png" width=64 style="float: left">
-The goal of this project is to provide an open source library for building editors that can handle massive files, multiple authors, and multiple viewports_.
+The goal of this project is to provide an open source library for building editors that can handle massive files, multiple authors, and multiple viewports.

 ## Requirements
 This repo is built using CLion, if using CLion everything will work seamlessly, though Visual Studio Code also works well. (cmake)